 Pre/Co-requisites representing basics that all students should have before or early in their degree program (knowledge of linguistics, English grammar, and computer applications in the field);

-Required courses that teach the knowledge and skills that are fundamental to all work in TESL/applied linguistics; and
+Required courses that teach the knowledge and skills that are fundamental to all work in TESL/Applied Linguistics;

 Electives that can be chosen from a particular area of specialization to strengthen students understanding of one area (computer-assisted language learning, English for specific purposes, language assessment, literacy, literature, corpus and computational linguistics, and teaching English to L1 Spanish learners);

 Language requirement that can be met through college-level study, or otherwise demonstrated proficiency.
 See below for more details.